mentalblood0/carton/README.md

 Additional one used for keys dynamic enum implementation:

 - `id` is just autoincrementing primary key
-- `key` explicity key representation
+- `key` explicit key representation

 with index on `key`

 So `select` operation implemented as taking

 - `present` - dictionary of key/value pairs presented in packages
-- `absent` - dictionary key/value pairs not presented in packages
+- `absent` - dictionary of key/value pairs not presented in packages
 - `get` - set of key/value pairs to get

 and generating dictionaries each of `package` and `get` contained keys